madelinegannon/SkeletonTracker/README.md

 Set up your Kinect on a tripod or stable surface about 1 to 1.5 meters away from your desired Interaction Zone.

-This app uses a sophisticated and highly-technical calibration routine to ensure the sensor is properly mapped to a robot's coordinate system: in the app, you use the GUI and the _Sensor_Params_ sliders to roughly adjust the {X, Y, Z} and Tilt directions of the sensor.
+In the app, use the GUI's _Sensor_Params_ sliders to roughly adjust the {X, Y, Z} and Tilt directions of the sensor.
 Units are in `METERS`.

 ![](https://github.com/madelinegannon/SkeletonTracker/blob/master/reference/skeleton-tracker_params_sensor-offset.gif)